MicrosoftLearning/mslearn-agent-quickstart/Instructions/Labs/01-get-started-in-foundry.md

    pip install agent-framework==1.10.0
     ```

-    **Note**: This may be a different version from the one referenced in the same code and requirements.txt file.
+    **Note**: This may be a different version from the one referenced in the sample code and requirements.txt file.

 1. After the libraries are installed (which may take a minute or so), use the following command to sign into Azure.